shaswatsingh19/Before-Every-Software-Engineering-Interview/README.md

     103. Top View of Binary Tree

 Topic 18: (Binary Tree)
-    1. Level order Traversal / Level order traversal in spiral form
+    104. Level order Traversal / Level order traversal in spiral form
-    2. Height of a Binary Tree
+    105. Height of a Binary Tree
-    3. Diameter of Binary Tree
+    106. Diameter of Binary Tree
-    4. Check if Binary tree is height balanced or not
+    107. Check if Binary tree is height balanced or not
-    5. LCA in Binary Tree
+    108. LCA in Binary Tree
-    6. Check if two trees are identical or not
+    109. Check if two trees are identical or not

 Topic  19: (Binary Tree)
-    1. Maximum path sum
+    110. Maximum path sum
-    2. Construct Binary Tree from inorder and preorder
+    111. Construct Binary Tree from inorder and preorder
-    3. Construct Binary Tree from Inorder and Postorder
+    112. Construct Binary Tree from Inorder and Postorder
-    4. Symmetric Binary Tree
+    113. Symmetric Binary Tree
-    5. Flatten Binary Tree to LinkedList
+    114. Flatten Binary Tree to LinkedList
-    6. Check if Binary Tree is mirror of itself or not
+    115. Check if Binary Tree is mirror of itself or not

 Topic  20: (Binary Search Tree)
-    1. Populate Next Right pointers of Tree
+    116. Populate Next Right pointers of Tree
-    2. Search given Key in BST
+    117. Search given Key in BST
-    3. Construct BST from given keys.
+    118. Construct BST from given keys.
-    4. Check is a BT is BST or not
+    119. Check is a BT is BST or not
-    5. Find LCA of two nodes in BST
+    120. Find LCA of two nodes in BST
-    6. Find the inorder predecessor/successor of a given Key in BST.
+    121. Find the inorder predecessor/successor of a given Key in BST.

 Topic 21: (BinarySearchTree)
-    1. Floor and Ceil in a BST
+    122. Floor and Ceil in a BST
-    2. Find K-th smallest and K-th largest element in BST (2 different Questions)
+    123. Find K-th smallest and K-th largest element in BST (2 different Questions)
-    3. Find a pair with a given sum in BST
+    124. Find a pair with a given sum in BST
-    4. BST iterator
+    125. BST iterator
-    5. Size of the largest BST in a Binary Tree
+    126. Size of the largest BST in a Binary Tree
-    6. Serialize and deserialize Binary Tree
+    127. Serialize and deserialize Binary Tree

 Topic 22: (Mixed Questions)
-    1. Binary Tree to Double Linked List
+    128. Binary Tree to Double Linked List
-    2. Find median in a stream of running integers.
+    129. Find median in a stream of running integers.
-    3. K-th largest element in a stream.
+    130. K-th largest element in a stream.
-    4. Distinct numbers in Window.
+    131. Distinct numbers in Window.
-    5. K-th largest element in an unsorted array.
+    132. K-th largest element in an unsorted array.
-    6. Flood-fill Algorithm
+    133. Flood-fill Algorithm

 Topic 23: (Graph)
-    1. Clone a graph (Not that easy as it looks)
+    134.Clone a graph (Not that easy as it looks)
-    2. DFS
+    135.DFS
-    3. BFS
+    136.BFS
     4. Detect A cycle in Undirected Graph/Directed Graph
     5. Topo Sort
     6. Number of islands (Do in Grid and Graph both)